Alexander the Great

 In Greece and Macedonia

-In 279 a powerful group of Gauls, who had migrated from France to the Danube region and thence down into the Balkans, invaded Thrace, and then Macedonia and Greece.
+In 279 a powerful group of Gauls (whom the Greeks called ‘Keltoi’, or Celts), who had migrated from France to the Danube region and thence down into the Balkans, invaded Thrace, and then Macedonia and Greece.
 Many cities were sacked as the Gauls rampaged through these lands.
 Macedonia was thrown into anarchy, from which it was eventually rescued by a general called Antigonus Gonatus (in 277), who founded the Antigonid dynasty which ruled Macedonia until its conquest by the Romans.

 The Gauls then crossed over to Asia Minor.
 Here they were defeated by the forces of Antiochus, the son of Seleucus (275), who had succeeded his father to rule a vast stretch of Asia.
 He settled the Gauls in central Asia Minor, in a region henceforth known as Galatia, under his overlordship.
-From this base they continued to menace neighbouring lands from time to time, until in 238 BCE they were severely defeated by Attalus, a vassal of the Seleucids whose family had controlled a local city, Pergamum, for a couple of generations.
+From this base they continued to menace neighboring lands from time to time, until in 238 BCE they were severely defeated by Attalus, a vassal of the Seleucids whose family had controlled a local city, Pergamum, for a couple of generations.
 From then on the Gauls confined themselves to their own territory of Galatia.

 Attalus, meanwhile, declared his independence of the Seleucids by proclaiming himself king of Pergamum.
 This kingdom would gradually expand its territory in western Asia Minor, but would always remain quite small.
 However, it was extremely wealthy, and was able to punch above its weight in the international affairs of the region.

 By then, the divisions of Alexander the Great’s former empire had solidified around three main kingdoms, each ruled by one of the Successors or their descendants.
 Ptolemy had early gained control of Egypt, and his descendants (the Ptolemies) now ruled that country, plus Palestine, Cyprus, and some territories on the south coast of Asia Minor.
 The Seleucids (the descendants of Seleucus) ruled a vast area of Asia stretching from Asia Minor to Bactria, taking in Syria, Mesopotamia and Iran; Macedonia was under Antigonus and his descendants, who also exercised a considerable influence over Greece.

 The city-states of Greece